nosmo/operations-software-cassandra-table-properties/README.md

 `table-properties <filename> | cqlsh`

-to update the configuration of the local instance.
+to update the configuration of Cassandra.